ASDIO1/Creational-Patterns-Example/README.md

 Just run this program with a C# compiler.

-This game manu consist of:
+This mini game menu program consist of:

 -  An initial character creation.
 -  A menu which lets the user choose to create more characters, to select another character that was created or to showcase the actual player in use.